-- 1) State Public Health Officer Order of August 11, 2021, requires verification of vaccination status among eligible K-12 school workers, and establishes diagnostic screening testing of unvaccinated workers to minimize the risk that they will transmit while on K-12 school campuses. - 2) The following modes may be used as proof of vaccination: - a) COVID-19 Vaccination Record Card (issued by the Department of Health and Human Services Centers for Disease Control & Prevention or WHO Yellow Card) which includes name of person vaccinated, type of vaccine provided and date last dose administered); OR - b) a photo of a Vaccination Record Card as a separate document; OR - c) a photo of the client's Vaccination Record Card stored on a telephone or electronic device; OR - d) documentation of COVID-19 vaccination from a health care provider; OR - e) digital record that includes a QR code that when scanned by a SMART Health Card reader displays to the reader client name, date of birth, vaccine dates and vaccine type; OR - documentation of vaccination from other contracted employers who follow the vaccination records guidelines and standards in the CDPH Guidance for Vaccine Records.

-- 3) Asymptomatic unvaccinated or incompletely vaccinated workers are required to undergo weekly diagnostic screening testing. - a) PCR testing or antigen testing - 4) For purposes of this Vaccination paragraph 12.d., "Worker" refers to all paid and unpaid adults serving in the school settings described in Section I. Workers include, but are not limited to, certificated and classified staff, analogous staff working in private school settings, and volunteers who are on-site at a school campus supporting school functions. - e.
-Testing of Symptomatic Employees - 1) COVID-19 testing will be available at no cost to employees with COVID-19 symptoms who are not fully vaccinated, during employees' paid time.
+- 1) Employees are strongly encouraged, but not required, to get vaccinated or boosted. - 2) State Public Health Officer Order of August 11, 2021, requires verification of vaccination status among eligible K-12 school workers, and establishes diagnostic screening testing of unvaccinated workers to minimize the risk that they will transmit while on K-12 school campuses. - 3) The following modes may be used as proof of vaccination: - a) COVID-19 Vaccination Record Card (issued by the Department of Health and Human Services Centers for Disease Control & Prevention or WHO Yellow Card) which includes name of person vaccinated, type of vaccine provided and date last dose administered); OR - b) a photo of a Vaccination Record Card as a separate document; OR - c) a photo of the client's Vaccination Record Card stored on a telephone or electronic device; OR - d) documentation of COVID-19 vaccination from a health care provider; OR - e) digital record that includes a QR code that when scanned by a SMART Health Card reader displays to the reader client name, date of birth, vaccine dates and vaccine type; OR - f) documentation of vaccination from other contracted employers who follow the vaccination records guidelines and standards in the CDPH Guidance for Vaccine Records - 4) Asymptomatic unvaccinated or incompletely vaccinated workers are required to undergo weekly diagnostic screening testing. - a) PCR testing or antigen testing - 5) For purposes of this Vaccination paragraph 12.d., "Worker" refers to all paid and unpaid adults serving in the school settings described in Section I. Workers include, but are not limited to, certificated and classified staff, analogous staff working in private school settings, and volunteers who are on-site at a school campus supporting school functions. - e.
+Testing of Symptomatic Employees - 1) COVID-19 testing will be available at no cost and during employees' paid time to employees who had close contact with a COVID-19 case, even if the affected employee is asymptomatic.